conmaol/maglocunus/d/data_models.md

 - Teachers teach courses.
 - Students take courses.

-However, the way relations are encoded in ER diagrams is *more expressive* than class diagrams since they include information about `cardinality`.
-So from the ER diagram we can read off the following cardinality information (from the little decorations at the ends of each of the lines connecting entity types):
+However, the way relations are encoded in ER diagrams is *more expressive* than class diagrams since they include information about `cardinality` – the number of entities than can participate in the relation.
+So, from the ER diagram we can read off the following cardinality information (from the little decorations at the ends of each of the lines connecting entity types):
-- Every course is taken by one or more students.
+- Every course is taken by *one or more* students.
-- Every student takes one or more courses.
+- Every student takes *one or more* courses.
-- Every course is taught by exactly one teacher.
+- Every course is taught by *exactly one* teacher.
-- Every teacher teaches one or more courses.
+- Every teacher teaches *one or more* courses.

 ### First order logic

-We have seen that class diagrams and entity-relationship diagrams can each formalise important aspects of a data model but thy each have important gaps too – class diagrams cannot express cardinatlity constraints, and ER diagrams cannot express inheritance.
+We have seen that class diagrams and entity-relationship diagrams can each formalise important aspects of a data model.
+However, they each have significant gaps too – class diagrams cannot express cardinatlity constraints, and ER diagrams cannot express inheritance.

-In constrast, first order logic (FOL) is an extremely powerful mathematical tool that can say almost anything you would ever want to say about a data model.
+First order logic (FOL) is an extremely powerful mathematical tool that can express almost anything you would ever want to say about a data model.

 Entity types and subtypes can be captured in FOL as follows: